Related Pages.

 The Passion-flower Spiral galaxy M74 Giant's causeway, Ireland.
 Spiral snail shells.

 These displays of mathematical and geometric constants are confirmation that certain proportions are woven into the very fabric of nature.
-Recognising this fact is important in the understanding of the significance of this geometry, and part of the reason why it eventually became 'secret' or 'sacred'...
+Recognising the significance of this simple fact offers us the means to understand how and why such matters were considered sacred.
+They and everything around us, are the product of the delicate balance between chaos and order.

-The modern expression 'sacred geometry' can be easily traced through its component parts:
+The word 'geometry' can be traced through its component parts:

-It is often mistakenly said that geometry began with the Greeks, but before them were the Minoans, the Egyptians, Sumerians, Indus valley, Chinese, Phoenicians and even the builders of the megaliths who all left clear geometric fingerprints in their greatest constructions.
-The Greeks may well have been the first to have offered geometry to the public at large, but they were by no means the first to be aware of it.
+It is often mistakenly said that geometry began with the Greeks, but before them were the Minoans, the Egyptians, Sumerians, Indus valley, Chinese, Phoenicians and of course, the builders of the western European megaliths all of whom left clear geometric fingerprints in their greatest constructions.
+The Greeks may well have been the first to have offered geometry to the public at large, but they were by no means the first to realise it.

-One of the most common shapes in nature is the circle, it is therefore significant that all other geometric shapes can be determined from a circle...with the use of only a compass (string) and a ruler (straight edge) as the following procedure illustrates...
+One of the most common shapes in nature is the circle, it is therefore extremely significant to understand that all other geometric shapes can be determined from a circle...with the use of only a compass (or string) and a ruler (straight edge) as the following procedure illustrates...

 Starting with the Vesica-pisces...from which one is able to produce...